greglan/greglan.github.io/pages/system/software-setup.md

 * Setup keyboard shortcut to move a line up/down
 * Setup keyboard shortcut to duplicate a line

+## KeePass
+* Lock workspace after KeePass inactivity
+* Lock workspace after global user inactivity
+* Do not remember master password of a database while it is open
+* Lock workspace when locking computer or switching the user
+* Lock workspace when the computer is about to be suspended
+* Do not automatically search for keyfiles
+* Do not remember key sources
+* Do not remember working directories

 ## Web browsers
 ### Firefox